GJ0rdan/Speed-Dating/README.md

 Neural Network (Keras) to model satisfaction scores

 ## Initial Hypothesis
-We predicted that fun would be the leading factor in determining satisfaction, assuming that people who enjoy themselves more would be more likely to seek a second date.
+It was my prediction that fun would be the leading factor in determining satisfaction, assuming that people who enjoy themselves more would be more likely to seek a second date.

 ## Key Findings
 contradictory to the initial hypothesis, physical attractiveness was the strongest predictor of satisfaction.